TritonDataCenter/rfd/rfd/0055/README.md

 ## The Selected Approach

-Given the high-level alternatives, it is clear that the first option is not very interesting, so the choice comes down to the second and third options.
+Given the identified alternatives, it is clear that the first option is not very interesting, so the choice comes down to the second and third options.
-Either one could be made to work, but in the end we have chosen to pursue the third option (`Have a process-oriented view of mounts`).
+Either one could be made to work, but in the end we have chosen to pursue the third option (*Have a process-oriented view of mounts*).
 This option is more intrusive in the system to start with, but it appears to lead to a cleaner final solution in the end.
 This should pay off in the long term with a less cluttered architecture and code that is easier to understand.
 It